jackbrucesimpson/VisCount/README.md

 `Rscript VisCount.R data/FILENAME.txt tab 0.000001 factor1 factor2 factor3`

-These are the parameters we would need to run in order to launch the example dataset, to understand how to cutomise these commands for your own data, please read the "Example" section below
+These are the parameters we would need to run in order to launch the example dataset, to understand how to customise these commands for your own data, please read the "Example" section below

 To increase the size of the plot (if it is too small or parts are not visible), please click the little triangle icon on the bottom-right of the figure and drag down to the expand the plot.